It’s a safe bet that you’ve probably found yourself wondering what your competitors are up to on social media, particularly Instagram.

 Notice that, apart from seeing that the posts have been promoted, you can also tell how they’ve performed.

-And the interactions, likes, and comments are separated according to whether they came organically or through promotion of the post.
+And the interactions, likes, and comments are separated according to whether they came organically or through the promotion of the post.

 You can also see the overall engagement rate, giving you a clear idea of the results your competitors are getting from their ad spend.